-Positivity Project Family Information
+Positivity Project family Information

-“I can sum up positive psychology in just three words — Other People Matter.
+“I can sum up positive psychology in just three words — other people matter.
 Period.
 Anything that builds relationships between and among people is going to make you happy.” -Dr. Chris Peterson

 What is The Positivity Project?

-The Positivity Project is not a program with strict guidelines.
+P2 is not a program with strict guidelines.
 Instead, it educates teachers on the character strengths and relies on them to teach in a way that best meets their students’ needs.
 It is a school-wide endeavor, grounded in the consistency of daily classroom instruction.
 Their model is holistic; it incorporates students, educators, and parents through regular interaction with character strengths vocabulary and concepts.

 What are the benefits of implementing The Positivity Project?

-The Project teaches children by acknowledging that the 24 character strengths are already a part of who they are as people.
+P2 empowers students by acknowledging that the 24 character strengths are already a part of who they are as people.
 It helps them to realize that each and every one of them have these strengths.
 There is no system in place to reward students who demonstrate “Good Character”.
 Rewards are fun to earn but they are finite because they are external.
 We want children to internalize the traits that society honors.
 Acknowledgement to oneself and realizing that you have the power to effect others in a positive way is much more meaningful and rewarding.

 Positive character strengths can and should be acknowledged in the classroom, as it gives students a richer understanding of what the character strength looks like in their peer group.
 Students understand that they have their own “Super Power” and they will be acknowledged and valued for their own character strengths.

 We would love for you to take an active role in your child’s character strength education.
 By using the character strengths vocabulary and having discussions about the concepts, you will help your child understand the character in themselves and others in a different light.
 You can follow our social media handles to see what we’re doing each day – and tap into P2 for Families here: https://posproject.org/p2-for-families/